Welcome to the Jungle

 With Native Trackers

-We strive to convey a most authentic experience of the local area, community and wilderness.
+We strive to convey a most authentic experience of travel in Sri Lanka, connecting guests with the local area, community, and wilderness.
 Tree Tops Jungle Lodge is run by a 6-man staff team, recruited in the local area.
-Another 10-12 persons are working part time behind the scene and as part of the resource pool of team members working directly with the tourism hospitality service.
+Another 10-12 persons are working part-time behind the scenes as part of the resource pool of team members working directly with the tourism hospitality service.

 All staff team members are trained on the job.
 What they lack in hotel school certificates is compensated by their genuine hospitality and know-how in their jungle.